Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

 with

 and

-with $G$ representing the Gram determinant, $G\left( {{q_1}, \ldots ,{q_n}} \right) = \det \left( {{q_i} \cdot {q_j}} \right)$ and $A_{ij}^a$ is the inverse of the topology matrix $A_{_a}^{ij}$.
-An alternative derivation of the Baikov representation for one- and two-loop FI as well as the {\it loop-by-loop representation}, can be found in Appendix A of ref.~\cite{Frellesvig:2017aai}.
-The derivation of the Baikov representation can easily be implemented in a computer algebra code\footnote{A {\tt Mathematica} script, {\tt Baikov.m}, is provided as an attachment in ref.~\cite{Frellesvig:2017aai}}.
+where $G$ represents the Gram determinant, $G\left( {{q_1}, \ldots ,{q_n}} \right) = \det \left( {{q_i} \cdot {q_j}} \right)$ and $A_{ij}^a$ is the inverse of the topology matrix $A_{_a}^{ij}$.
+An alternative derivation of the Baikov representation for one- and two-loop Feynman integrals, as well as the {\it loop-by-loop representation}, can be found in Appendix A of Ref.~\cite{Frellesvig:2017aai}.
+The derivation of the Baikov representation can easily be implemented in a computer algebra code.\footnote{A \textsc{Mathematica} script, {\tt Baikov.m}, is provided as an attachment in Ref.~\cite{Frellesvig:2017aai}.}

-We conclude this section by elaborating on the limits of the $x_a-$integrations in Eq. (\ref{BR}).
-In order to simplify the discussion, let us start with a generic one-loop configuration defined by
+We conclude this section by elaborating on the limits of the $x_a$-integrations in Eq. (\ref{BR}).
+To simplify the discussion, let us start with a generic one-loop configuration defined by

 Then consider the generic integral ($\alpha_i \ge 0$),

 It is easy to verify that ${P^1_N}$ is a polynomial that is quadratic in the variables $x_a$~\cite{Smirnov:2003kc}, and that obviously when $\alpha_N=0$, the external momentum $p_{N-1}$ decouples, so that